Garlic Smashed Potatoes

 Notes

-1. Use a wooden skewer or a fork to see if the potatoes are done (just find the largest potato and pierce it, if it goes easily in, they are ready).
+1. Use a wooden skewer or fork to check if the potatoes are done.
+Pierce the largest potato.
+If it goes in easily, they are ready.

-2. Extra virgin olive oil can be substituted with a regular olive oil.
-I don’t recommend using vegetable nor sunflower oil.
-If you don’t have olive oil, you can use real butter instead.
+2. Extra virgin olive oil can be substituted with regular olive oil.
+I don’t recommend using vegetable or sunflower oil.
+If you don’t have olive oil, use real butter instead.

 3. If you have smoked paprika, feel free to use it.

-5. For more tips check out the blog post.
+6. For more tips, check out the blog post.

 Nutrition